jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 **Note:** We do not expect you to get 2x, or even 1.5x speedup here.
 In fact, getting no speedup at all is a perfectly fine result.
-Your answers to the questions and explanation for your results is what is important.
+Your answers to the questions and explanation for your results are what is important.

 ## What to Hand In: